klho/SparseFFT.jl/README.md

 **Note**: An obvious optimization that we have not implemented here is to simply do the full FFT then subsample for transforms that are too small or not sufficiently sparse.
 This is especially important in higher dimensions where each individual dimension may not directly permit much savings.

+**Warning**: This package is no longer actively maintained (nor is it really all that useful).
+Last updated for Julia 1.0.

 ## Usage

 SparseFFT follows the same organizational principle as FFTW, with separate planning and execution routines.
 The primary planning functions in 1D are: